 Andrew is fluent in Spanish and Portuguese and proficient in French.
 He is a graduate of the University of San Francisco and has studied, worked and traveled to over 51 countries.

 All conference breakout sessions will take place at the Walters State Community College Sevier County campus on Friday, November 8th.
-A draft of the conference program will be posted on this webpage in September.

 Conference Plenary: Mr. Juan Antonio Alonso, Assistant Professor of Spanish, Chattanooga State Community College